 We should seek knowledge.
-The process of discovery opens new doors, softens judgments, and invites compassion.
-Friedrich Nietzsche wrote, “Growth in wisdom can be exactly measured by a decrease in bitterness.”
-Unveiling influencing forces behind mind and behavior, softens their personal impact, while widening empathetic understanding.
-We seek solutions rather than waste time with fruitless retaliations.
+A flow of small discoveries opens doors, softens judgments, and invites compassion.
+Friedrich Nietzsche wrote, “growth in wisdom can be exactly measured by a decrease in bitterness.”
+Unveiling the contributing forces behind mind and behavior, softens the impact of biases by widening our empathetic understanding.
+We seek to adapt solutions, better matched with the complex system of life, rather than burning precious energy with fruitless retaliations.

-Life expands when we transcend the reactionary life devoted to the pursuit of comfy emotions.
-By accepting complexities—both known and unknown—they lose some of their disrupting powers.
-We still feel sorrow, grief, anger and guilt when confronted with ordinary struggles but instead of obsessive ruminations, magical escapes, or fruitless retaliations, we constructively move forward into the future.
+Life expands when we transcend reactionary actions, instead of devoting energy pursuing comfy emotions, we work towards a better life.
+By accepting complexities—both known and unknown—disappointments lose disrupting powers.
+We still feel sorrow, grief, anger and guilt when confronted with challenges but instead of obsessive ruminations, magical escapes, or fruitless retaliations, we constructively adapt and then move forward.